Introduction

 Adobe fully sunsetted Magento 1 a few years back, so if your store still runs on it, you may be putting your business at risk.
 We highly recommend you migrate to Magento 2.

-Magento Commerce / Magento Commerce Cloud license cost
+Adobe Commerce / Adobe Commerce Cloud license cost

-First up, if you are migrating to the premium version of Magento, the license cost adds up, which we have detailed in the earlier part of our blog.
+First up, if you are migrating to the premium version of Magento (Adobe Commerce or Adobe Commerce Cloud), the license cost should be considered, which we have detailed in the earlier part of our blog.
+The following are the factors that add to your Magento 1 to Magento 2 migration cost apart from the upfront license cost.

 Data import requirements